Approach to complaints

 We ensure the Bikeability programme is delivered to quality standards via our quality assurance programme.
 All complaints, whether upheld or not, may result in the Bikeability Trust recommending the training provider receives an EQA (External Quality Assurance) visit External Quality Assessment (EQA) – Ensuring your quality | Bikeability

 Our code of practice is a guide to the standards required for the conduct and integrity of Bikeability instructors who are working for registered Bikeability training providers.
 Code of Practice for Bikeability Instructors Guidance

 In times of trouble or distress, some people may act out of character.
 There may have been upsetting or distressing circumstances leading up to a complaint.
 We do not view behaviour as unacceptable just because someone is forceful or determined.
 We believe that all complainants have the right to be heard, understood, and respected.

 However, we also consider that our staff have the same rights.
 We, therefore, expect complainants to be polite and courteous when dealing with us.
 We will not tolerate aggressive or abusive behaviour, unreasonable demands, or unreasonable persistence.
 If a complaint made is vexatious (i.e., malicious, or voluminous requests from a person over a period of time that is causing a burden on the Trust’s resources) we reserve the right to not progress the complaint to the next stage.

 If you are the subject of a complaint (complainee)

 We understand that receiving a complaint about you or your organisation can be worrying and upsetting.
 We always try to make sure complaints are resolved as soon as possible and in the easiest and most direct way for all involved.

-If you are dissatisfied with a Stage 2 complaint investigation outcome, you can raise your concerns with our Director of Operations/Chief Executive or with the Department for Transport directly.
+If you are dissatisfied with a Stage 2 complaint investigation outcome, you can raise your concerns with our Director of Operations/Chief Executive or with Active Travel England directly.